RodneyShag/AWS_S3/readme.md

 - __Is s3 versioning enabled or disabled by default?__ (0:45) disabled by default.
 - __Why wouldn't you enable versioning?__ (1:20) versioning can greatly increase storage costs
 - __How can you mitigate the versioning cost?__ (1:40) use lifecycle management to archive or delete old versions of data
-- __How can you prevent a hacker in your account from turning versioning off and deleting all files?__ (2:10) Use "Multi-factor Authentication (MFA) Delete", which can only be enabled by the root user.
+- __How can you make it harder for a hacker in your account from turning versioning off and deleting all files?__ (2:10) Use "Multi-factor Authentication (MFA) Delete", which can only be enabled by the root user.
 This only allows users that are Multi-factor authenticated to be able to:
   1. change the versioning state
   2. permanently delete an object version.
 - __(In an s3 bucket with versioning enabled), how are versions of an object stored?__ (5:00) Each version of the object will have a unique "version id".
 The most recent version id is labeled as the current version.